darktable-org/dtdocs/content/module-reference/processing-modules/color-harmonizer.md

     - **0 (default, off):** transitions are handled purely by the Gaussian interpolation in hue space.
       Maximum detail is preserved.
 Recommended for most uses.
-    - **0.1–0.5:** subtle spatial averaging to reduce colour noise in smooth areas.
+    - **0.1–0.5:** subtle spatial averaging to reduce color noise in smooth areas.
     - **> 1.0:** broad spatial blending; can create a painterly effect but may bleed corrections across image edges.